EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Introduction

 The edu-ID infrastructure will rely on an OpenID Connect authorization services at its core.
 OpenID Connect builds on top of OAuth2, while focusing only on the ```code``` and ```implicit``` grants of OAuth2.
-However, OAuth2 also specifies additional flows, such as [client credentials](https://tools.ietf.org/html/rfc6749#section-4.4) and [resource-owner password](https://tools.ietf.org/html/rfc6749#section-4.3) grants.
-These alternative grant types allow tighter integration of trusted components.

-Within the edu-ID ecosystem a mobile app may not necessarily be tightly integrated with one specific resource provider, but has to be directed to the appropriate resource providers depending on the resource owner's choice.
-The edu-ID mobile app acts as a Trust- and Token Agent to mobile apps that want to access resource providers of the edu-ID ecosystem.
-Moreover, the edu-ID Mobile App allows resource owners to choose from appropriate resource providers, without exposing access URLs to a requesting app on the device.
+In addtion to these flows the OAuth2 framework includes extension grants for the more flexible integration of components.

-The objective of this document is to specify trust agent support with minimal change requirements for OpenID Connect capable resource providers.
-It adds additional requirements for authorization provider.
+The objective of this document is to specify trust agent support for use cases that are not covered by the specifications.
+This specification defines the handling of assertion extension grants as defined in [RFC-7521] and [RFC-7523].
+OAuth2 assertions leave many parts undefined for being defined for applications.

+This document defines the use of [RFC 7523 JWT Assertions] for authentication and authorization with OpenID Connect capable authorization parties using cryptographically protected offline access using the [RFC 7800 Proof of Possession] semantics for OAuth2.
+This document namely covers the use of JWT Assertions for the following scenarios:

+- client-side user authentication
+- client instance authorization
+- proxy authorization through a trust agent
+- interaction free resource provider to resource provider authorization
+- multi-factor client authorization

 ## Background

 Within the OIDC ecosystem, the [native application agent specification](http://openid.bitbucket.org/draft-native-application-agent-core-01.htm) has been drafted.
 This draft never reached completion and has been abandoned.
 This draft specification assumes that any native app on a device knows about potential resource provider.
-This assumption is not necessarily valid for a service domain, such as national academia.
-In such a service domain a service MAY exist more than once for different user audiences.

-Other standardization attempts to connect native mobile apps assume that a native app connects to an authorization service through a browser proxy.
-This has been identified as a [security risk](https://tools.ietf.org/html/rfc7636).
-This risk can only be mitigated by adding new cryptographic means to the OAuth2 protocol.
-An attempt for authorizing native apps through a proxy browser is the [AppAuth specification draft].
-However, AppAuth is not designed to authorizing native apps for RP services.
+Moreover, it provides no specification on implementing the authorization procedures.

+The OIDC native application agent specification has been abandoned in favour of the AppAuth specification.
+AppAuth can be used to authorize native apps as stand alone or frontend clients to a service.

+AppAuth does not cover the authorization of apps as frontends to OAuth2 secured resource providers.
+AppAuth also requires the exposure of the authorizing party to a client.
+This can be either by the developer of a native application or through user input.

+Modern operating systems provide means for authorization clients that do not need to be exposed to an authorized client prior the actual authorization took place.
+This could remove the need to implementing dedicated user interfaces for the different authorizing parties and service instances for specific native apps.
+Moreover, authorizing clients such as trust agents can also provide additional functions for alternative of multi-factor authorization that are beyond the reach of browser-based applications.

+More and more apps implement front-ends for OAuth2-secured services that are not tightly integrated with the actual service.
+Current approaches require RP to implement a full OAuth2/OIDC endpoint stack, to connect with the frontend clients of native applications.

+New device types, systems, and services may not have the capability for supporting browser-based user interactions as needed for the AppAuth approach.

 ## Objective

 The edu-ID Mobile App aims for a tighter integration with the authrization service by removing the need of a mediating web-browser.
-In this setting the edu-ID Mobile App is a Token and Trust Agent that acts as a confidential client to the authorization service.
-This removes the security risk of  authorization code interceptions and the risk of exposing institutional affiliations to third parties before authorization has been granted.
+In this setting the edu-ID Mobile App is a Token and Trust Agent that acts as a confidential client to the authorizing party.
+This removes the security risk of  authorization code interceptions and the risk of exposing affiliations to third parties before authorization has been granted to a client.

+For achieving this, this document specifies those aspects that were intentionally not specified by [RFC 7521], [RFC 7523], and [RFC 7800] in order to support

+- client-side user authentication
+- client instance authorization
+- proxy authorization through a trust agent
+- interaction free resource provider to resource provider authorization
+- multi-factor client authorization

 ## OIDC Architecture Overview

 The edu-ID Mobile App architecture builds on top of the [Assertion Framework for OAuth2](https://tools.ietf.org/html/rfc7521) and [Proof-of-Possession Key Semantics for JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7800).
 Within this framework the authorization service can assume that the requests issued by the token-agent are confirmed by the user and no further interaction is required.

-The app authentication has 9 steps.
+The proxy authorization has 9 steps.

 1. The token-agent authorization for a resource owner with the authorization service
 2. The issuing of a primary token for the token agent